yarden/MISO/docs/source/index.rst

 **2012**

+* **Thursday, Dec 20**: Posted new mouse genome annotation for alternative cleavage and polyadenylation events (TandemUTR) and alternative last exon events (ALE) from `Analysis of alternative cleavage and polyadenylation by 3′ region extraction and deep sequencing <http://www.nature.com/nmeth/journal/vaop/ncurrent/abs/nmeth.2288.html>`_ (Nature Methods, Dec.
+2012), see :ref:`tian-apa`.
+Thanks to Wencheng Li and Bin Tian for creating this annotation!

 * **Tuesday, Dec 4**: Posted mappings from alternative events to genes (see :ref:`events-to-genes`) and GFF annotations for isoform-centric inference (see :ref:`iso-centric`).

 * **Thursday, Sept 27**: Released ``misopy-0.4.6``.
 This release fixes a packaging error with ``sashimi_plot`` (test case files were omitted.)
 No changes were made to MISO.
 Thanks to Schragi Schwartz and Rahul Satija.